sgost/contentconcepts-data/services/plagiarism_correction/index.md

         which has passed the best level of security testing in the industry.
       image: ./transaction.svg
 serviceProcess:
-  title: How Plagiarism Correction Services work?
+  title: How Plagiarism Removal Services work?
   steps:
     - id: 1
       order: "01"